Caoimhinv/pands-project2021/README.md

 In preparation, I did some revision of basic statistical methods.
 However, apart from that, I haven't ventured outside the subject matter and methods covered in the lectures to date.
 There was a temptation to delve into machine learning, which it is suggested this dataset is quite appropriate for, but I resisted, reckoning I'd be better equipped for that further down the line.

+## Program <a name="Program"></a>
+The program runs from the file **analysis.py** with the modules **plot_functions.py** and **text_analysis.py** imported.
+I separated the program into 3 files as it was becoming very untidy and hard to manage as the project expanded.
+When the program is run, the user is given a short introduction followed by a choice of text analysis or data visualisation.
+From here they are able to navigate between all of the sections of the analysis through a series of **if/elif/else** clauses built inside 2 functions.
+In the text section, the user can request to view individual elements of analysis, a complete overview, or to save the overview to file.
+There is also an option to save the amended dataset to file.
+For the visualisation they are given the choice to view each plot or to save to file.
+I've included saved versions of the text and plots in the repositry.

+## Guide_to_Repositry <a name="Guide_to_Repositry"></a>
+- The **Images** folder contains all of the visualisations created by the program, plus a few other downloaded example images from the web.
+- **.gitignore** is an automatically generated text file that tells Git which files or folders to ignore in a project.
+- **README.md** you are here!
+- **analysis.py** is the main script.
+Once run the user is presented with a series of menus where they can view (or save to file) all of the text based or visual analyses.
+- **iris_dataset.csv** is the original dataset
+- **iris_dataset_with_totals.csv** is the dataset with extra columns - row totals, and row means.
+- **notes.txt** is a rough journal of my progress through the project.
+- **outputted_iris_data_textfile.txt** is the data analysis created by the main program script **analysis.py**
+- **plot_functions.py** contains functions that create all of the data visualisations.
+This is imported into **analysis.py** and the functions are called as required.
+- **text_analysis.py** contains all of the text analysis.
+This is also imported into **analysis.py** and accessed as required from there.

 ## Initial data exploration <a name="Initial data exploration"></a>
 ### Part1 <a name="Part1"></a>
-While this section subsequently migrated to a separate file (**text_analysis.py**) for convenience and tidyness, it originated as the first pieces of code in my main script, so it seems logical place to start from.
+While this section subsequently migrated to a separate file (**text_analysis.py**) for convenience and tidyness, it originated as the first pieces of code in my main script, so it seems a logical place to start from.
 My first step was to download the dataset which I did from <https://gist.github.com/curran/a08a1080b88344b0c8a7#file-iris-csv> and save it as the **csv** file <iris_dataset.csv> in this repositry.
 I cross referenced this with another, more authentic looking version from https://archive.ics.uci.edu/ml/datasets/Iris but they were identical.
 I imported the **pandas** and **csv** libraries to assist in the reading, writing, and analysis of the data for this section.

 >**pandas** - "... is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language."

 >**csv** - "The csv library provides functionality to both read from and write to CSV files."

 Pandas, is imported as per convention, and economy of space, as **pd**.